 Abstract

-Background: COVID-19 related deaths may be misclassified as other causes of death thereby underestimating the full impact of the pandemic on mortality.
-The aim of this study is to determine the impact of the COVID-19 pandemic on mortality, life expectancy and lifespan inequality from week 10, when the first COVID-19 death was registered, to week 47 ending November 20 of 2020 in England and Wales.
+Background: Deaths directly linked to COVID-19 infection may be misclassified, and the pandemic may have indirectly affected other causes of death due to its social and economic consequences, and delays in care provision for other illnesses.
+To overcome these measurement challenges linked to accurately assessing the mortality impact of the pandemic, we estimate the impact of the COVID-19 pandemic on mortality, life expectancy and lifespan inequality from week 10, when the first COVID-19 death was registered, to week 47 ending November 20 of 2020 in England and Wales through an analysis of excess mortality.

 Methods: We estimated age and sex-specific excess mortality risk and deaths above a baseline adjusted for seasonality with a systematic comparison of four different models using data from the Office for National Statistics.
 We additionally provide estimates of life expectancy at birth and lifespan inequality defined as the standard deviation in age at death using life tables.